free things to do in New York City

 Film | The NeverEnding Story (1984): A German Fantasy Movie

 A troubled boy dives into a wondrous fantasy world through the pages of a mysterious book.
-102 min.
-Director: Wolfgang Petersen.
+102 min. more Director: Wolfgang Petersen.
 Starring Noah Hathaway, Barret Oliver, Tami Stronach.
 At the time of its release, The NeverEnding Story was the most expensive film produced outside the United States or the Soviet Union.
 It was based on based The Neverending Story by Michael Ende.
 Wireless listening device is needed to hear the film.
 Please go a few minutes early to borrow one with your library card or State/City identification card.
-You may use your own headphone.
+You may use your own headphone. less

 New York City, NY; NYC